sassoftware/saspy/saspy/doc/source/configuration.rst

 It allows for using a local Windows connection and is also the way to connect to SAS Grid via SAS Grid Manager.
 It can connect to any SAS Workspace Server.

 Configuring all of these various types of connections is actually quite easy.
-There is a single confiuration file in the saspy directory of the repo: sascfg.py.
+There is a single confiuration file in the SASPy directory of the repo: sascfg.py.
 This file contains instructions and examples, but this document will go into more details explaining how to configure each type of connection.

-Depending upon how you installed saspy, the sascfg.py file may be in different locations on the file system.
+Depending upon how you installed SASPy, the sascfg.py file may be in different locations on the file system.
 In a regular pip install, it will show up under the site-packages directory in the python install.
 If you cloned the repo, or downloaded and extraced the repo, and installed from that, it may use the code from that location and not copy it to site-packages.

 Making sure you update the one python is using is the first thing to be sure of.
-If you're familiar with pip and Git, then you probably know where to look, but if not, there's a very simple way to tell where python is getting the saspy modules.
+If you're familiar with pip and Git, then you probably know where to look, but if not, there's a very simple way to tell where python is getting the SASPy modules.

-After installing saspy, however you install it, bring up python and import saspy, then simply submit saspy.SAScfg and python will show you where it found the module.
+After installing SASPy, however you install it, bring up python and import saspy, then simply submit saspy.SAScfg and python will show you where it found the module.
 Edit that one :).

 .. code:: ipython3